ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-2-1.md

-Chapter 2: Overview of Collaboration in Effective Communication: Different Aspects of Collaboration in Effective Communication
+Different Aspects of Collaboration in Effective Communication
 ==============================================================================================================================

 Collaboration is a key component of effective communication, but it involves more than just working together.
 In this chapter, we'll explore different aspects of collaboration in effective communication.